 The Company's financing operations are subject to regulation, supervision and licensing under many federal, state and local statutes, regulations and ordinances.
 Additionally, the procedures that the Company must follow regarding the repossession of vehicles securing Contracts are regulated by each of the states in which the Company does business.
-To date, the Company's operations have been conducted exclusively in the states of Alabama, Florida, Georgia, Illinois, Indiana, Kansas, Kentucky, Maryland, Michigan, Missouri, Nevada, North Carolina, Ohio, Pennsylvania, South Carolina, Tennessee, Texas, Virginia and Wisconsin (as of March 31, 2020, the Company has exited Maryland, Texas and Virginia).
 Accordingly, the laws of such states, as well as applicable federal law, govern the Company's operations.
 The following constitute certain of the existing federal, state and local statutes, regulations and ordinances with which the Company must comply:

 - State consumer regulatory agency requirements.
 Pursuant to state regulations, on-site or off-site examinations can be conducted for any of the locations listed below.
 Examinations monitor compliance with applicable regulations.
-These regulations include but, are not limited to: licensure requirements; requirements for maintenance of proper records; payment of required fees; maximum interest rates that may be charged on loans to finance used vehicles; and, proper disclosure to customers regarding financing terms. - State licensing requirements.
-The Company files a notification or obtains a license to acquire Contracts within the following states: Alabama, Florida, Illinois, Indiana, Kansas, Michigan, Missouri, Pennsylvania, South Carolina, and Wisconsin.
+These regulations include, but are not limited to: licensure requirements; requirements for maintenance of proper records; payment of required fees; maximum interest rates that may be charged on loans to finance used vehicles; and proper disclosure to customers regarding financing terms. - State licensing requirements.
+The Company files a notification or obtains a license to acquire Contracts in each state in which it acquires Contracts.
 Furthermore, some states require dealers to maintain a Retail Installment Seller's License, and where applicable, the Company only conducts business with dealers who hold such a license.
-For Direct Loan activities, the Company obtains licenses from each state to allow us to offer consumer loans within the following states: - Fair Debt Collection Practices Act.
+For Direct Loan activities, the Company obtains licenses, where required, from each state in which it offers consumer loans. - Fair Debt Collection Practices Act.
 The Fair Debt Collection Practices Act ("FDCPA") and applicable state law counterparts prohibit the Company from contacting customers during certain times and at certain places, from using certain threatening practices and from making false implications when attempting to collect a debt. - Truth in Lending Act.
 The Truth in Lending Act ("TILA") requires the Company and the dealers it does business with to make certain disclosures to customers, including the terms of repayment, the total finance charge and the annual percentage rate charged on each Contract or Direct Loan. - Equal Credit Opportunity Act.
 The Equal Credit Opportunity Act ("ECOA") prohibits creditors from discriminating against loan applicants on the basis of race, color, sex, age or marital status.
 Pursuant to Regulation B promulgated under the ECOA, creditors are required to make certain disclosures regarding consumer rights and advise consumers whose credit applications are not approved of the reasons for the rejection. - Electronic Signatures in Global and National Commerce Act.
 The Electronic Signatures in Global and National Commerce Act ("ESIGN") requires the Company to provide consumers with clear and conspicuous disclosures before the consumer gives consent to authorize the use of electronic signatures, electronic contracts, and electronic records. - Fair Credit Reporting Act.
 The Fair Credit Reporting Act ("FCRA") requires the Company to provide certain information to consumers whose credit applications are not approved on the basis of a report obtained from a consumer reporting agency, as well as, ensure the accuracy and integrity of consumer information reported to credit reporting agencies. - Gramm-Leach-Bliley Act.
 The Gramm-Leach-Bliley Act ("GLBA") requires the Company to maintain privacy with respect to certain consumer data in its possession and to periodically communicate with consumers on privacy matters.